 If you cannot be reunified with your family, the court may order a termination of parental rights (TPR).
 If that happens, your parents will no longer have any say about your ongoing care.
-The agency will then pursue one of three options: adoption, guardianship, or sustaining care.
+The agency will then pursue either adoption or guardianship.

 Your foster parents, or a relative caregiver may file for adoption or guardianship.
-If the court agrees, they assume all the responsibilities, and your case will be closed.
+If the court agrees, they assume all parental responsibilities, and your case will be closed.

 If adoption is unlikely, or the court feels it is not in your best interest, your foster parents or relative caregiver may agree to be sustaining parents.
-They will sign a contact agreeing to take care of you until you turn 18.
+They will sign a contract agreeing to take care of you until you turn 18.
 Your case will remain open.
 The court still has the power to change the placement if it feels the sustaining parents are unable, unwilling, or unfit to continue with your care.
 The court may also order or prohibit visits with your birth parents.

-Permanency Options

-Reunification
+PERMANENCY OPTIONS

-Most youth in foster care are reunified with their parents after services are provided to change the family dynamics and ensure the home is a safe place and the parents can meet the needs of the youth.
+REUNIFICATION Most youth in foster care are reunified with their parents after services are provided to change the family dynamics and ensure the home is a safe place and the parents can meet the needs of the youth.
+ADOPTION Your foster parents or a family member may adopt you.

-Adoption

-Your foster parents or a family member may adopt you.
 An adoption will terminate all rights your parents have to you as their child.
 Termination of parental rights is a legal separation from your family of birth, and adoption is a permanent legal connection to your adoptive parents.
 You are no longer the heir of your parents, but the heir of your adoptive family.
 The adoptive parents then have the right to make decisions about your future without consulting your birth parents.
 Adoption also ends the legal relationship between you and your siblings.
 It is important that you feel comfortable with this process.
 Adoption counseling is available to help you through it.

-Guardianship

-A guardianship is when a person, usually another family member, takes responsibility for you and will care for you until you reach the age of adulthood at 18 or 19 if still in high school.
+GUARDIANSHIP A guardianship is when a person, usually another family member, takes responsibility for you and will care for you until you reach the age of adulthood at 18 or 19 if still in high school.
 A guardianship does not terminate your parent's rights and does not end the legal relationship between you and your parents.
 Legal guardians have the right to make decisions about your life without consulting your parents.
 The legal relationship with your birth family, however, does not end.
 You remain an heir of your parents.

-Remain in foster care

-You may remain in foster care and receive independent living services until you age out.
-There may be a sustaining care agreement with the foster parent or relative caregiver.
+REMAIN IN FOSTER CARE You may remain in foster care and receive independent living services until you age out.
 Foster care is not permanent, and if you remain in foster care until you reach 18, or 19 if still in high school, you will "age out."
 Before you age out, you should receive independent living services to help you learn important life skills.
 You may also receive help in locating and connecting to extended family members and other adults who will be there for you.
 It is important that you have an adult in your life to support and guide you.
 Some youth near the age of 18 may be given help to live on their own while their case is still open.

-Another Planned Permanent Living Arrangement (APPLA):

-You may be able to live in another permanent living arrangement if all other options have been ruled out.
-There are requirements by law that must be met before being placed in APPLA.
+OTHER PLANNED PERMANENT LIVING ARRANGEMENT (OPPLA) You may be able to live in another permanent living arrangement if all other options have been ruled out.
+There are requirements by law that must be met before being placed in OPPLA.
 First, the court must believe it is in your best interest.
 Next, the living arrangement must be stable, and you must be receiving services to help you transition into adulthood.

-Your Rights In Placement

-While you are in foster care, you have rights.
+YOUR RIGHTS IN PLACEMENT